vanheeringen-lab/seq2science/docs/content/DESeq2.md

 For more information, check out the steps in this [vignette](www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html), which Seq2science follows.

-##### DESeq2 output
+##### Output
-For each contrast design, the list of *all genes/peaks* is saved to file, with analysis results for expressed genes.
+For each contrast design, the list of *all* genes/peaks is saved to file, with analysis results for expressed genes.
 Briefly, these include:
-- The column `padj` contains the adjusted p-values after multiple testing.
-These should be used to identify DE genes.
+- The column `padj` contains the adjusted p-values after multiple testing. **(These should be used to identify DE genes/peaks)**.
 - The column `log2FoldChange` contains the fold change of each gene between the two conditions.
-The reference condition is the one _last mentioned_ in the contrast design, so use `conditions_treatment_control`.
-If you use `conditions_control_treatment` the fold change is _inverted_.
+(The reference group is the one _last mentioned_ in the contrast design, so use `condition_treatment_control`.
+If you use `condition_control_treatment` the fold change is _inverted_.)
 - Several other columns were kept for sake of completion, such as column `pvalue`, which contains _non-adjusted_ p-values.

 In addition, MA and PCA plots are generated for each contrast design.

 If the design includes a batch effect, several PCA plots are generated to visualize the effect of the batch correction.

 DESeq2 models the batch effect in their package, but downstream methods may not.
 For this reason, seq2science will produce a batch-corrected counts matrix (and a batch corrected TPM matrix if quantified with Salmon).

-***
-### DESeq2 contrast designs
+##### Contrast designs
 The following section will guide you through the process of creating a DESeq2 contrast using only the samples.tsv and the config.yaml.

 A contrast contains a **condition**, which is the variable you wish to analyse, and which contains 2 or more **groups.**